Adult education: Andragogy

-Further, Knowles suggests that these characteristics should be taken into consideration when designing programs for adults as well as facilitating their learning process.

-Also, Knowles proposes a model of self-directed learning.
-In Knowles's view, self-directed learning is a process.
-Individuals will actively diagnose their learning needs, propose learning goals, select and implement appropriate learning strategies, and evaluate learning results.
-This learning model makes them think that they are the masters of learning, thus encouraging the confidence of adult learners to learn actively.
+Knowles suggests these characteristics should be taken into consideration when designing programs for adults and facilitating adult learning processes.
+He also proposed a model of self-directed learning.
+In Knowles's view, self-directed learning is a process in which individuals actively diagnose their learning needs, propose learning goals, select and implement appropriate learning strategies, and evaluate learning results.
+This learning model centers learners as taking an active role in their learning.